NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

 --num-ransac-iterations <integer>
     Number of RANSAC iterations to use to find the best-fitting plane.
     The default is 1000.

+--use-ecef-water-surface
+    Compute the best fit plane in ECEF coordinates rather than in a local stereographic projection.
+Hence don't model the Earth curvature.
+Not recommended.

 .. |times| unicode:: U+00D7 ..
 MULTIPLICATION SIGN